chanovo/JCSS.DATA/README.md

  ## Download a data set
 There are multiple ways to download a data set：
 - Above the lists of all files, click the green icon `Code`, and then choose `Download Zip` in the dropdown list.
 In this way, the whole database will be downloaded to your local computer.
 - To download a single file, first go to the file you want to download, then click it to view the contents within the GitHub UI.
 On the top right, click the `Raw` button.
-Finally, right click and save the file.
+Finally, right-click and save the file.
 - Git users can clone the repository to their local computer with HTTPS or SSH.

 ## Upload a data set
 #### Documentation for submission
 When uploading a data set, make sure that it is properly documented.
-An examplary data set named **Data-concrete-Tongji** is given in the folder **Data on material properties**. \
+An examplary data set named **Concrete-stress-strain-Tongji** is given in the folder **Data on material properties**. \
 Any submission should include the following:

 - Data (mandatory): Any **documented text-based format** is acceptable.